shaoshuo-ss/FedTracker/README.md

 ## Citing this work

-If you use this repository for academic research, we highly encouraged you to cite our paper.
+If you use this repository for academic research, we highly encourage you to cite our paper.
 ```
 @article{shao2024fedtracker,
   title={Fedtracker: Furnishing Ownership Verification and Traceability for Federated Learning Model},